awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-metrics.md

 You can monitor your Amazon ECS resources using Amazon CloudWatch, which collects and processes raw data from Amazon ECS into readable, near real\-time metrics\.
 These statistics are recorded for a period of two weeks so that you can access historical information and gain a better perspective on how your clusters or services are performing\.
 Amazon ECS metric data is automatically sent to CloudWatch in 1\-minute periods\.
 For more information about CloudWatch, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.

+Amazon ECS collects metrics for clusters and services\.
+You must enable Amazon ECS CloudWatch Container Insights for per\-task metrics, including CPU and memory utilization\.
+For more information about Container Insights, see [Amazon ECS CloudWatch Container Insights](cloudwatch-container-insights.md)\.

 **Topics**
 + [Enabling CloudWatch metrics](#enable_cloudwatch)
 + [Available metrics and dimensions](#available_cloudwatch_metrics)